alchemyplatform/aa-sdk/site/pages/packages/aa-core/bundler-client/actions/getUserOperationByHash.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: getUserOperationByHash
+title: getUserOperationByHash
-  - - meta
-    - name: description
-      content: Overview of the getUserOperationByHash action available on the BundlerClient
-  - - meta
-    - property: og:description
-      content: Overview of the getUserOperationByHash action available on the BundlerClient
+description: Overview of the getUserOperationByHash action available on the BundlerClient
 ---

 # getUserOperationByHash